 We are a clinical-stage biopharmaceutical company that was incorporated in 2018.
 Our business was conducted within Ironwood prior to that time, and we had no history as an independent company prior to the completion of the Separation.
 We are developing a pipeline of sGC stimulators, but we have no products approved for commercial sale, and we have never generated revenue from product sales.
-Our operating activities to date have been limited primarily to organizing and staffing our company, business planning, raising capital, developing our technology, identifying potential product candidates, pursuing partnership opportunities and conducting early stage clinical trials for our most advanced product candidates, praliciguat, olinciguat and IW-6463.
+Our operating activities to date have been limited primarily to organizing and staffing our company, business planning, raising capital, developing our technology, identifying potential product candidates, pursuing partnership opportunities and conducting early-stage clinical trials for our product candidates, including CY6463.